The principle of converting battery energy storage into capacitor energy storage

 - Working principle diagram of lithium battery energy storage cabinet

-- Principle of chemical energy storage lead-acid battery
+- Principle of fusion energy storage battery

 - Principle of nimh battery energy storage box